 Now it’s time to assign the work.
 Many advertising and marketing strategies need to be begun months in advance.
 You don’t want to miss a critical date.
 Figure out who will handle these different advertising and marketing strategies.
 Will you engage a freelancer or an agency?
 Or will a staff member handle this function?
 Remember that marketing and advertising is a specialized skill set.
 You don’t want to approach it roughshod or lull yourself into believing you can handle it when you’re busy spinning a lot of other plates already.
 Put all the activities and who’s doing them on a wall calendar or use a calendaring system on your computer so you can track your media strategy.

 There’s no point in doing any marketing if you aren’t going to gauge its effectiveness.
 You’ll just be wasting your money.
 In your marketing plan, you’ll want to cover how you will measure success.

 1. Lead Tracking Systems.

 For each type of media, identify how it will be tracked.
-For instance, if you’re buying advertising on Facebook or Google, how many people called to take advantage of your special offer or visited the special web page you created specifically for that campaign.
+For instance, if you’re buying advertising on Facebook or Google, how many people clicked on the link to take advantage of your special offer or visited the special web page you created specifically for that campaign?
 What is your traffic like on your website?
 Did it increase after an article appeared about your product or service?
 Did leads increase as a result (assuming you have a lead generation capability on your website, which you should have)?
 Events are far trickier to track, especially trade shows or in-store promotions.
 Be sure to think of ways to measure success before you engage in a show or event.